jbirddog/el-rodeo/task-units.md

 ![Single Task Workflow](assets/single_task.png)

 Like the empty process this process can be renamed or run any number of times and produce the same `{"x": 1}` result.
 It has one element unit in addition to the entire process which is, for illustration, within the dotted line group.
 If this element unit is extracted and placed in the empty workflow from above and executed, it will produce the expected result of `{"x": 1}`.
-If this result is placed back in the original workflow and the task unit "completed", the original workflow would also have the result of `{"x": 1}`.
+If this result is placed back in the original workflow and the element unit "completed", the original workflow would also have the result of `{"x": 1}`.

 While over simplified, this example forms the basis for how element units can be formed by decomposing BPMN diagrams.